LLM App Store Analysis: A Vision and Roadmap: Security and privacy analysis

 \subsection{Security risks}

-\textit{\textbf{LLM app raw data-related risks.}} \textbf{App cloning}, where someone unauthorized copies a legitimate app, infringes on intellectual property rights, and potentially introduces security threats or subpar user experiences.
+\textit{\textbf{\underline{LLM app raw data-related risks.}}} \textbf{App cloning}, where someone unauthorized copies a legitimate app, infringes on intellectual property rights and potentially introduces security threats or subpar user experiences.
 In the mobile app ecosystem, app cloning has been a persistent issue, and app stores have employed techniques like code signing~\cite{cooper2018security,cho2012double} and similarity analysis~\cite{al2019empirical,gonzalez2015droidkin} to detect and prevent cloned apps.
-For LLM app stores, researchers should explore adapting these existing methods, such as code fingerprinting and advanced similarity analysis techniques tailored to LLM apps, to combat app cloning effectively.
+However, in the context of LLM apps, cloning challenges differ due to the reliance on proprietary base LLMs and unique prompt engineering strategies.
+This necessitates the development of specialized detection mechanisms that account for these distinctive features, such as monitoring for duplicated prompt patterns or misuse of LLMs.
+For LLM app stores, researchers should explore similarity analysis techniques tailored to LLM apps, to combat app cloning effectively.

+\textbf{App vulnerabilities} refer to security weaknesses within LLM apps that attackers can exploit, potentially leading to data breaches or unauthorized activities.
+For example, these vulnerabilities could arise from inadequate input validation, allowing attackers to perform injection attacks with crafted inputs to elicit unintended responses.
+Unlike traditional mobile apps, LLM apps are particularly susceptible to prompt injection attacks and adversarial inputs that exploit the language understanding capabilities of LLMs, requiring novel defense mechanisms specifically designed to address these challenges.
+This can manipulate LLMs into generating sensitive information, violating content policies, or executing unauthorized actions, compromising app integrity and user data.
+Additionally, insufficient input checks may render apps vulnerable to jailbreaking, enabling LLMs to output content or perform tasks against terms of service or regulations, raising legal and ethical concerns.